= Award winner or nominee

 Title: The Gadget Book and How Really Cool Stuff Works (Published in the US and other countries as: Cool Stuff 2.0)

-Description: Follow-up to Cool Stuff and How it works.
+Follow-up to Cool Stuff and How it works.
 Co-written with Jon Woodcock.

 Publisher: Dorling Kindersley